Enterprise Accessibility Training

 TPGi has a wealth of options for training.
 Enterprise Accessibility Training allows your team to enhance their accessibility knowledge throughout the year and on their schedule.

-You can purchase a three, six, or twelve-month training program for your team.
+You can purchase a twelve-month training program, flexible to accommodate your team.
 Every class is offered four to sixteen times per year which allows for your team to revisit classes multiple times throughout the year and empowers them to pick session times that fit in their busy schedules.

 • Each training session is 90 minutes